-The Work of the Transition Team: Other Tasks
+The Work of Transition: Other Tasks

-The transition team also attends to the following details, with the help of the Intentional Interim Pastor:
+The transition team, in partnership with the Congregation Council, attends to the following details, with the help of the Intentional Interim Pastor:

 - Update the current congregation constitution.
-See Appendix 12. - Study the congregation and the surrounding community - Establish and/or affirm core values.
-See Appendix 12. - Develop and/or affirm mission statement.
-See Appendix 12. - Create and/or affirm vision statement.
-See Appendix 12. - Review staffing needs and concerns and update job descriptions - Review policies and procedures.
-See Appendix 12. - Assess the congregation's financial reality.
-See Appendix 13. - Assess the congregation's stewardship of resources.
-See Appendix 13. - Assess the congregation's structural and property issues.
-See Appendix 13. - Begin work on the Ministry Site Profile (MSP), along with the Call Committee.
-See Appendix 16.
+See Appendix 13. - Study the congregation and the surrounding community - Establish and/or affirm core values.
+See Appendix 13. - Develop and/or affirm mission statement.
+See Appendix 13. - Create and/or affirm vision statement.
+See Appendix 13. - Review staffing needs and concerns and update job descriptions - Review policies and procedures.
+See Appendix 13. - Assess the congregation's financial reality.
+See Appendix 14. - Assess the congregation's stewardship of resources.
+See Appendix 14. - Assess the congregation's structural and property issues.
+See Appendix 14. - The transition team and/or the Call Committee completes the Ministry Site Profile (MSP).
+See Appendix 18.